splunk/observability-workshop/content/en/s4r/10-workshop-goals/_index.md

 #### 7. Using Logs with Splunk Log Observer

 Related Content is a powerful feature that allows you to jump from one component to another.
-In this case we will jump from the APM trace to the logs that are related to the trace, **your** trace.
+In this case, we will jump from the APM trace to the logs that are related to the trace, **your** trace.

 #### 8. Splunk Synthetics